Investing in Sustainability

 As of August 2021, the expertise gained in this decades-long headstart at sustainable investing has joined Calamos Investments.
 Trailblazers Tursich and Madden are now part of the Investment Team, and Calamos has acquired the composite track records of sustainable investment strategies in U.S., international and global equities.
 Calamos Global Sustainable Equities Fund (CGSIX) was launched in December 2021.

-Environmental, Social, and Governance investing pioneers Tony Tursich and Jim Madden in August joined Calamos to lead the development of focused sustainable investment products.
+Environmental, Social, and Governance investing pioneers Tony Tursich and Jim Madden joined Calamos in August of 2021 to lead the development of focused sustainable investment products.
 Tursich and Madden co-managed portfolios until 2018, when Tursich founded Pearl Impact Capital LLC (PIC), an investment boutique offering sustainable investment strategies in U.S., international and global equities.
 PIC, including its composite track records, are now available as Calamos Sustainable Equity Strategies.
+Beth Williamson, head of sustainable equity team research, contributes more than 15 years of experience and has worked closely alongside Jim and Tony prior to joining Calamos.

-Q&ARead the Q&A that elaborates on the pair's backstory, the concurrent evolution of ESG as an investment discipline, and how they've come to join forces with Calamos.
+Q&ARead the Q&A that elaborates on our team’s backstory, the concurrent evolution of ESG as an investment discipline, and how they’ve come to join forces with Calamos.

 We believe companies with strong ESG characteristics are better equipped to adapt to change, to evolve, and to avoid unnecessary liabilities contributing to investor return potential and risk reduction—integrating ESG analysis with traditional financial analysis produces better financial and societal results.